 South African Airways

-Operated by the department of Civil Aviation Affairs and located in located on a small island north of the capital Manama, Bahrain International Airport is the main gateway to the city of the Kingdom of Bahrain.
-Hosting passenger and cargo traffic from over 30 regional and international carriers, Bahrain International Airport is the main hub for airlines including Gulf Air and Bahrain Air.
+Operated by Bahrain Airport Company and located in located on a small island north of the capital Manama, Bahrain International Airport is the main gateway to the city of the Kingdom of Bahrain.
+The airport hosts passenger and cargo traffic from over 30 carriers including Al-Naser Airlines, United Airlines and Lufthansa Cargo.
+Bahrain International Airport is the main hub for Gulf Air.

 Location of Bahrain International Airport, Bahrain